MRC/DFID African Research Leader scheme 2019

 This scheme is not primarily intended to support PhD studentships in obtaining their degree.
 PhD overseas fees, allowances and stipends will not be supported.
 However, if the ARL candidate does propose to involve PhD students to deliver elements of the work within their research programme, it will be necessary to explain how the supervision and input of those students will be managed to ensure their training is protected.

-The scheme is offered to candidates employed by African Government-owned institutions and well-established ‘not-for-profit’ institutions in sub-Saharan Africa, such as Universities, Medical/Dental Schools and Academic Institutes and the MRC units in Uganda and The Gambia.
-Please contact the office for further guidance if you are based at one of the Africa units.
-This scheme aims to foster research leadership in a spectrum of environments; it is, therefore, unlikely that several awards will be made to any one institution.
+The scheme is offered to candidates employed by eligible institutions based in sub-Saharan Africa that provide a strong research environment.
+This can include government higher education institutions such as universities and research institutions, and non-profit/public benefit research organisations/foundations/institutions/centres (usually with partnership in local academic institutions).
+Please contact the office if uncertain about eligibility.
+This scheme aims to foster research leadership in a spectrum of environments; it is therefore unlikely that several awards will be made to any one institution.

-The African Institution must offer clear research opportunities with appropriate laboratory, field or clinical facilities to enable the research activities proposed.
-The candidate should be able to draw on support and mentoring from senior individuals, and their career development be nurtured.
+The African institution must offer a clear research and career development environment with appropriate laboratory, field or clinical facilities to enable the research activities proposed as well as supportive administrative functions.
+The candidate should be able to draw on mentoring from senior individuals, and their career development be nurtured.
 Where appropriate, fostering of scientific links across sub-Saharan African institutions is encouraged.

-The African Institution will be expected to provide continuity of appointment of the researcher beyond the term of the award, such as a tenured position or equivalent.
-There is also an expectation that over time, the African Institution would increase its level of financial support of the individual (if not 100% from the outset).
+The African institution will be expected to provide a strong commitment to the continuity of appointment of the researcher beyond the term of the award, such as a tenured position or equivalent.
+There is also an expectation that over time, the African institution would increase its level of financial support of the individual (if not 100% from the outset).

 This scheme aims to encourage a research-supportive environment for the developing African Research Leader, both in the host African institution but importantly involving strong support from and access to expertise in a UK academic research institution.

-The African Research Leadership proposal should, therefore, be submitted in partnership with a UK researcher offering relevant opportunities, such as senior or complementary scientific expertise, skill strengthening, discipline widening, technology sharing, mentoring, etc. The application will be submitted by the UK based principal investigator as part of the partnership between the African and UK institution.
-The UK partner institution may be any eligible UK research institution, including MRC Institutes and University Units based in the UK.
+The African Research Leadership proposal should therefore be submitted in partnership with a UK researcher offering relevant opportunities, such as senior or complementary scientific expertise, skill strengthening, discipline widening, technology sharing, mentoring.
+The application will be submitted by the UK based principal investigator as part of the partnership between the African and UK institution.
+The UK partner institution may be any eligible UK research institution, including MRC institutes and university units based in the UK.